kbui-prosper/knight_v_viking/README.md

 ## Technology

-1. __Matter.js__ - Well developed javascript physics engine that allow for realistic physics
+1. __Matter.js__ - Javascript physics engine that allow for realistic physics
 2. __Vanilla Javascript__ - Used to build game logic

 ## Implementation Timeline